JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/different_dolphin.md

 Right-click one of the addresses and choose "Disassemble this memory region".
 A Memory Viewer dialog will pop up.

-Look near the top of the Memory Viewer dialog and you should see `Dolphin.exe+` followed by a hexadecimal address.
-(A hex address in a sequence of numbers and the letters A through F).
+Look near the top of the Memory Viewer dialog, just below the menu bar.
+You should see the text `Dolphin.exe+` followed by a hexadecimal number.
+(A hexadecimal number is a sequence of digits 0-9 and letters A-F).

 <img src="img/frame-counter_disassemble-memory-region.png" width="500" />

-This hex address will be your `frameCounterAddress`, so make a note of it.
-(If you see a filename other than `Dolphin.exe`, pick a different address from the scan you just did.)
+The hex number is our `frameCounterAddress`.
+In this example we have `Dolphin.exe+1029F80`, so our `frameCounterAddress` is `1029F80`.
+(If you see a filename other than `Dolphin.exe`, try picking a different address from the scan results.)

-- In older versions of Cheat Engine, certain Windows DPI/font settings may cut off the bottom of the hex address text, making certain digits ambiguous (such as E versus F):
+- In older versions of Cheat Engine, certain Windows DPI/font settings may cut off the bottom of the hex number's text, making certain digits ambiguous (such as E versus F):

   <img src="img/frame-counter_disassemble-memory-region_text-cut-off.png" width="500" />